dashpay/docs/wallets/dashcore/interface.rst

   used to manage interactions (start, stop, check status, etc.) with masternodes controlled by this wallet.
 This tab is an advanced feature not required by users that do not operate a masternode on the Dash network.
-See here for a description of the Masternodes tab.

 Enable advanced PrivateSend interface
   Enabling this option changes the PrivateSend mixing interface on the Overview tab of the Dash Core wallet to include more options, such as Try Mix and percentage completion.
+See
-See here for a full explanation of how to use PrivateSend.
+  :ref:`here <dashcore-privatesend-instantsend>` for a full explanation of how to use PrivateSend.

 Warn if PrivateSend is running out of keys
   Enabling this option will cause Dash Core to display a warning when your